MonashProteomics/MaSpeQC/README.md

 Use the menu ![menu](img/menu-hint.PNG) at the top of this README for quick navigation.

 ## Installation on Windows
 To install MaSpeQC on any _Windows_ system, download and unzip the latest release from the link below, then simply run the script ___start_maspeqc_setup.bat___ as administrator from the command line.
-This will install all of the necessary software and dependencies to use MaSpeQC.
+This will set up and enable MaSpeQC for use.

 <a href="https://github.com/MonashProteomics/MaSpeQC/archive/refs/tags/1.0.3.zip">MaSpeQC Zip Download</a>

+## Software Libraries
+The installation script for MaSpeQC will download and install all of the necessary software and dependencies required.
+As the script executes, prompts will appear for the user to accept the terms and conditions of the softwares licenses.
+Please read carefully these licenses, which are provided in the software folders, before using MaSpeQC.

 ## Installation on Linux or MacOS
 To install MaSpeQC on any _Linux_ or _MacOS_ system, download and unzip the latest release from the link below.